susanfiu/SeaLevelRise/README.md

 ============

 TIDE INFORMATION
-Tide information is from tidesandcurrents.noaa.gov.
+Tide information is from http://tidesandcurrents.noaa.gov.
 You can download annual tide predictions.

 ELEVATION